shoz-f/cimg_ex/README.md

 automatically be subject to garbage collection when it is no longer in use.

 This is a very important point.
-Some of the functions in CImg module immutably rewrite the original image.
+Some of the functions in CImg module mmutably rewrite the original image.
 I recommend you to make a duplicate of the image before performing the image processing.

 ## Platform